Rmv-se-510/MovieRecommender_2.0_Fall24/README.md

 #### Acknowledgements

-This project was forked from [NCSU CAMPUS JOBS REVIEW SYSTEM](https://github.com/ashishjoshi2605/ncsu-campus-jobs-review-system) and has been enhanced with additional features and improvements.
+This project was forked from [MOVIE RECOMMENDER SYSTEM FALL 24](https://github.com/Joshi-Karan/MovieRecommender_Fall24) and has been enhanced with additional features and improvements.
 Special thanks to the original authors for their foundational work.